The boards do not belong to any one person, business or entity. This art would not exist without black murder.

 Collecting murals started out as an act of self-preservation.
 Driving around the streets and alleys of my community became my way of coping with the violent reality in which I was existing.

 From the moment I started collecting, I knew my efforts were not the first of their kind.
-The boards alone would never account for the level of accountability, reform, and justice Minneapolis community members and other cities alike have desperately cried out for.
+The boards alone would never account for the level of accountability, reform, and justice Minneapolis community members and other cities have desperately cried out for.

-With this understanding, I’ve come to recognize several methods of activation, that allow the boards to serve as tools for healing, learning, and reflection, without the restrictions of location.
+With this understanding, I’ve come to recognize several methods of activation that allow the boards to serve as tools for healing, learning, and reflection without the restrictions of location.

 Next